University of St Andrews Students' Association: Student Representative Council

-The Student Representative Council was instituted as the legal representative body for students of the University by the Universities (Scotland) Act 1889.
+The Student Representative Council was instituted as the legal representative body for students of the university by the Universities (Scotland) Act 1889.

-The SRC is responsible for representing students' interests to the management of the University and to local and national government.
+The SRC is responsible for representing students' interests to the management of the university and to local and national government.

+Through the Democracy Review, a part of the Change Programme, the SRC will be completely reworked with three main forums feeding into one large SRC meeting for the entire student population.
+This meeting will be held once per term instead of once per month.

 The SRC comprises a number of officers, who chair the respective subcommittees, and members: